andrei1015/cypress-to-do/README.md

 npx cypress run
 ```

 There might be a bug (or could just be that they never bothered to add this) but refreshing the page after editing an entry, shows the edit hasn't saved.
+Works if you toggle completion though.
 They seeem to have also removed some features with updates, specifically the option to sort out completed/not-completed tasks.

 I have also chosen to disable test isolation.
 This is a personal preference as I think it makes everything easier and more readable (in the case of a report for example)